MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 their code, but we also wish to ensure that work on the MDAnalysis library remains open and free.

-Doing so would ultimately benefit the MDAnalysis community, increasing the number of codes which can use MDAnalysis, and enabling users in corporate environments to use the library with more certainty.
+Changing to a less restrictive license would benefit the MDAnalysis community, increasing the number of codes which can use MDAnalysis, and enabling users in corporate environments to use the library with more certainty.
 The reduced licensing complexity also paves the way for our proposed